 Before buying laundry detergent in bulk, purchase a smaller container first and use it to wash your baby's clothing for a few weeks to check for any skin reactions.
 Remember that skin reactions from detergents may not appear until after several uses.
 If no skin reactions occur in areas usually covered by clothing, you can proceed to purchase in bulk or take advantage of sales to stock up on detergent.

-Wash cloth diapers separately from other baby clothing.
+Remember to wash cloth diapers separately from other baby clothing.
 Remove stool particles completely from cloth diapers before pre-soaking in detergent and adding an extra warm cycle.

 For both cloth diapers and baby clothes, add an extra rinse cycle or two (for powder detergents) to ensure that little to no detergent residue remains on clothing.
 Check the label of your baby's clothing or cloth diapers if they should be air-dried or can be placed in the dryer.